roughike/streaming_shared_preferences/README.md

 You can see a full working example of this [in the example project](https://github.com/roughike/streaming_shared_preferences/blob/master/example/lib/main.dart).

-When your widget hierarchy becomes deep enough, you would want to pass `MyAppSettings` around with an [InheritedWidget](https://docs.flutter.io/flutter/widgets/InheritedWidget-class.html) instead.
+When your widget hierarchy becomes deep enough, you would want to pass `MyAppSettings` around with an [InheritedWidget](https://docs.flutter.io/flutter/widgets/InheritedWidget-class.html) or [provider](https://github.com/rrousselGit/provider) instead.

 ## Storing custom types with JsonAdapter

 The entire library is built to support storing custom data types easily with a `PreferenceAdapter`.
-In fact, every built-in type has its own `PreferenceAdapter` - so technically, every type is actually a custom value!
+In fact, every built-in type has its own `PreferenceAdapter` - so _every type is actually a custom value_.

 For most cases, there's a convenience adapter that handles common pitfalls when storing and retrieving custom values called `JsonAdapter`.
 It helps you to store your values in JSON and it also saves you from duplicating `if (value == null) return null` for your custom adapters.